Travel Diaries: How An Epidemiologist Explores The World

 Do you arrive at the airport 3 hours early?
 Or 30 minutes before boarding?
 This is a constant battle between me and my husband.
 I‘m three hours early, and my husband is 30 minutes before boarding.
 We have to compromise and go one hour early.

-What are your favorite traveling snacks?
+What are your favourite travelling snacks?
 Trail mix, and cut-up fruit for the kids.

-What’s your favorite part about staying in a hotel?
+What’s your favourite part about staying in a hotel?
 A king-sized bed and turndown service.

 Where do you want to go next?
 Argentina.
 I want to visit Mendoza, Buenos Aires, and Patagonia.
 I’m hoping to join @wildterrains on a trip there in the near future!